Oyun-Teknolojileri/ToolKit/README.md

 ![Game Sample](https://github.com/afraidofdark/ToolKit/blob/master/yes_10.gif?raw=true "Game")
 ## Build & Run

 ToolKit comes with a visual studio solution.
-It should compile fine with VS-2019 community.
-All the required dependencies are in the project and visual studio is adjusted as it should.
-However there is an executable to import assets.
-That executable need Assimp to be compiled.
-I left it to you if you wish to compile importer.
+It should compile fine with Visual Studio 2019 community.
+All the required dependencies are in the project as prebuild for Windows 10.
 Features from C++11 to 17 has been utilized and I am planing to utilize co routines, modules and utf8 string from C++ 20.

-## Compiling the Importer

-Source for the importer is in ToolKit/Utils/Import/import.cpp
-Prerequisite: Assimp-5x

-The easiest way to compile it is overriding the import.cpp onto assimp-5x/tools/assimp_cmd/Main.cpp.
-Include lodepng.h & lodepng. cpp to the project and build the assimp solution.
-Than place the executable and .dll back into ToolKit/Utils/Import

 ## Platforms